adrian154/blog/public/blogposts/dissecting-log4shell/blogpost.md

-**Prologue:** If you are here because you have been exposed to a Log4Shell attack or want to know how to protect your server, TL;DR:
-* **Patch.
-Your.
-Server.** That's it.
-There is no better way.
-Fixes have been backported to pretty much every relevant version of Forge, Fabric, Spigot, Paper, etc.
-* **Whitelist doesn't help.** Minecraft still logs (among other things) the username of every single login attempt, even if the username is way too long or contains illegal characters.
-If your server isn't patched, someone could execute an attack on it without even having a Minecraft account.
-* **Hiding your IP doesn't help.** Just because you didn't tell anyone your server's IP doesn't mean malicious actors can't find it.
-* Last but not least, **patch your freakin' server!**

 In case you haven't heard, there's been a bit of an illness going around.
 No, not COVID.
 I'm talking about [Log4Shell](https://en.wikipedia.org/wiki/Log4Shell), possibly one of the worst zero-day vulnerabilities in the history of cybersecurity.
 It originates from [Log4j2](https://logging.apache.org/log4j/2.x/), the premier logging framework for modern Java, which can be found in thousands of applications (including Minecraft).
 The power of Log4Shell cannot be understated; an attacker may be able to get remote code execution simply by making a vulnerable server simply log a specific string.

 Today I checked the Discord server for my SMP, and was greeted with a rather unexpected surprsie: